Privasys

 Tutorial

-Step-by-step walkthrough of the Privasys Developer Platform — deploy a WASM application and a container application from commit to attested MCP tool server.
+Step-by-step walkthrough of the Privasys Developer Platform to deploy a WASM application and a container application from commit to attested MCP tool server.

 Two end-to-end tutorials covering both deployment targets on the Privasys Platform.
 Every screenshot was captured from the live platform using Playwright.

-This tutorial deploys the wasm-app-example repository — a Rust module compiled to WebAssembly that exposes seven functions including get-random, hello, kv-store, and compute-hash.
+This tutorial deploys the wasm-app-example repository, a Rust module compiled to WebAssembly that exposes nine functions including get-random, hello (with authentication variants), kv-store, and compute-hash.

 Step 1.
 Empty dashboard

 Sign in at developer.privasys.org with your GitHub account.
-You start with an empty dashboard.
+You start with the main page.

 Empty dashboard